xcart/xc5-manual/en/general_setup/activating_your_license.md

 A {% link "video instruction on X-Cart 5 module license activation" ref_hU6Rb4tw %} is available in the Webinars and video tutorials section of the X-Cart 5 Knowledge Base.

 When you purchase an X-Cart 5 module license, you need to activate it.
 Within minutes of the purchase you get an email message with the subject '**Your **"**Module_name**"** addon key**', where Module_name is the actual name of the module.
 You should use this key to activate your module license.
-As soon as the license has been activated, the module will be automatically installed at your store.
+As soon as the license has been activated, the module will be automatically installed in your store.

 To activate a module license, do the following: